Understanding the aspect framework design

 2. Reporting and suppressing diagnostics

-Aspects can report diagnostics (a single word for errors, warnings, and information messages) and suppress diagnostics reported by the C# compiler, analyzers, or other aspects.
+Aspects can report diagnostics (a term encompassing errors, warnings, and information messages) and suppress diagnostics reported by the C# compiler, analyzers, or other aspects.

-For details about this feature, see Reporting and suppressing diagnostics.
+For more information about this feature, refer to Reporting and suppressing diagnostics.

 3. Suggesting code fixes

-Aspects can suggest code fixes to any diagnostic they report or suggest code refactorings.
+Aspects can suggest code fixes for any diagnostic they report or propose code refactorings.

 4. Validating the code that references the target declaration